Sarkozy vows referendum on fiscal rule if needed

-CERNAY, France (Reuters) - French President Nicolas Sarkozy said on Wednesday that if re-elected he would call a referendum on adopting a budget-balancing “golden rule” if parliament votes against the measure.
+CERNAY, France, April 25 (Reuters) - French President Nicolas Sarkozy said on Wednesday that if re-elected he would call a referendum on adopting a budget-balancing “golden rule” if parliament votes against the measure.

 Sarkozy, who is fighting an uphill battle for re-election in a May 6 runoff vote against Socialist Francois Hollande, said that if he wins a second term he would try to get the fiscal rule enshrined in the constitution by the end of the year.